CiscoDevNet/appd-machine-agent-installation/README.md

 Now that you have an Apache Web Server running and you have a Machine Agent onboard your newly created hosts, you can monitor HTTP as a service.
 Here's how:

-- Click `Servers` on the top navigation bar followed by `Service Availability` on the left-hand side of the AppDynamics controller user interface.
+1. Click `Servers` on the top navigation bar followed by `Service Availability` on the left-hand side of the AppDynamics controller user interface.
-- Click `Add`
+2. Click `Add`
-- Enter a name for the service availability check (see the values we used in the example below)
+3. Enter a name for the service availability check (see the values we used in the example below)
-- Enter a target address (a FQDN is needed to an A record in DNS is needed)
+4. Enter a target address (a FQDN is needed to an A record in DNS is needed)
-- Select the server that is runs the check.
+5. Select the server that is runs the check.
 In this case, we used `apache-web-server-2` to run a check against the HTTP service running on `apache-web-server-1`.

 ![HTTP Check](images/add-service-monitoring-page-1.png)

-- Next, click the `Response Validtor` tab followed by selecting `Add Response Validator`
+6. Next, click the `Response Validtor` tab followed by selecting `Add Response Validator`.
-- Keep `Status Code` and select `Equals` for the condition followed by entering a value of `200`.
-Explore the other options to see how many other Response Validators you can come up with.
+7. Keep `Status Code` and select `Equals` for the condition followed by entering a value of `200`.
+8. Explore the other options to see how many other Response Validators you can come up with.
    We chose an HTTP response of 200 to keep things simple but there are so many others to choose from.
 See the example below.
-- Click Save
+9. Click Save

 ![HTTP Check](images/add-service-monitoring-page-2.png)